 The Smoking Cessation Guidelines for Australian GPs provides very detailed and credible information which can assist in your decision making process.

-Read about the National Tobacco Campaign 2011, which aims to reduce daily adult smoking from 16.6% to 10% or less by 2018.
+Read about the National Tobacco Campaign, which aims to reduce daily adult smoking from 15.9% currently, to 10 per cent or less by 2018.

 Smoking cessation drugs with nicotine are also called nicotine substitution products or nicotine replacement therapy (NRT).